-Malta – small Mediterranean country, which will easily charm you.
-We have to admit, we fallen for it instantly.
+Malta travel itinerary, which shows you the best tourist attractions in a road trip around this small Mediterranean country.
+We have to admit, we fallen for Malta instantly.
 The vibe, architecture, history, weather… we liked everything.
-To show you, why we liked our Malta travel so much, we have put down our 6 days self-drive travel itinerary, which shows you the most beautiful corners of the country.
+To show you, why we liked our travel to Malta so much, we have put down our 6 days self-drive travel itinerary, which shows you the most beautiful corners of the country.

 Day 1 – Malta